FAQ

 The direct supervisor listed on the Co-op registration form submitted by the student for approval will be contacted as soon as a Co-op has been approved.
 Supervisors are required to submit a performance evaluation form about the student’s performance at the end of the Co-op and are encouraged to contact the Co-op & Career Services office for any questions, concerns or general feedback.

-The Co-op & Career Services office organizes career events that allow private or public organizations to present their core business and activities and attract interest among RIT Kosovo (A.U.K) students.
-These types of event also allow students to further define their career objectives and establish a network of professional contacts.
+The Co-op & Career Services office organizes career events that allow private and public organizations to present their core business and activities, aiming to attract interest among RIT Kosovo (A.U.K) students.
+These events also help students further define their career objectives and establish a network of professional contacts.
+Additionally, there are cases when companies are permitted to present their products or specific opportunities to students, provided the institution deems it beneficial for student development.
+Such engagements are also subject to infrastructure availability and scheduling considerations.

 Your schedule will be emailed to you individually by an RIT Kosovo (A.U.K) Academic Adviser.
 If you have any further questions or concerns, we will supply you with further information and contact persons.